Spontaneous Weapon Creation

 - Many characters in Beet the Vandel Buster can conjure weapons called Saiga.
 Beet is unique in that he can create five, which were given to him by the heroes he admired.

 - Quincies are capable of producing weapons out of reishi, the spiritual equivalent of "atomic particles".
-They usually need a physical object as a focus for creating the weapon and the weapon itself tends to be an Energy Weapon, traditionally an Energy Bow.
+They usually need a physical object as a focus for creating the weapon and the weapon itself tends to be an Energy Weapon, traditionally an Energy Bow, made of Hard Light.
 However, they can generate these weapons whenever they feel like doing so.
-Advanced Quincies can make their weapons a form of Hard Light that makes the weapon look solid and physical.
+Advanced Quincies can make their weapons such a condensed form of energy that the weapon looks solid and physical.

 - When in his resurreccion and segunda etapa forms, Ulquiorra is capable of producing a lance made of energy whenever he likes.